 When children or teenagers and their families experience the death of someone close to them, they need help dealing with the strong emotions of grief.
-Geisinger Home Health & Hospice has a mission to help their grieving process in a safe and nurturing environment through Camp Courage.
+Camp Courage helps them grieve in a safe and nurturing environment.

 WELCOME TO CAMP COURAGE

-Open to those between 7- and 18-years-old, campers come together with other children and teenagers who have experienced similar losses in their lives and learn new ways of dealing with grief.
+Open to those between 6-18 years old, campers come together with other children and teenagers who have experienced similar losses in their lives and learn new ways of dealing with grief.
 The camp is free and offers many fun activities.

-Camp Courage is held twice a year at the beautiful state-of-the-art Camp Victory in Millville, Pennsylvania.
-During camp, grief work is balanced with fun-filled activities as children and teens enjoy the many amenities offered at Camp Victory.
+Camp Courage is held twice a year in the beautiful Pennsylvania outdoors.
+During camp, grief work is balanced with fun-filled activities and access to a wide range of amenities.

 HOW WE HELP HEALING